 A representative of the SSA may be able to help you complete your application.
 In case you have any questions about how to fill out an SSI application, you can consult the child disability starter kit.

 You should have all your medical records and other necessary information ready before filling out the form.
 For SSI, the SSA will review the complete child disability report and determine whether the income and resources of a particular household are within the required limits.

 If the SSA denies your disability application, you will receive a letter mentioning all reasons for the denial.
 In these cases, you have the right to request reconsideration.

 You can also file an appeal and request a hearing in case your reconsideration application gets denied.
-If you are in this situation, a disability attorney can properly advise you on how to proceed.
+If you are in this situation, a Fort Myers Disability Attorney can properly advise you on how to proceed.
 Don’t hesitate to organize a free consultation for your disability case if needed.